utsav0/daily-dev-tips/src/pages/posts/modifying-rehype-autolink-headings.md

 As you can see, the plugin added a `href` element inside a span element.

-This is great to make the TOC plugin work; however, we can modify this output to make more sense for our design.
+This is great for making the TOC plugin work; however, we can modify this output to make more sense for our design.

 ## Modify the Rehype Autolink Headings plugin